munificent/craftinginterpreters/book/local-variables.md

 this state.
 If we were <span name="thread">principled</span> engineers, we'd give each function in the front end a parameter that accepts a pointer to a Compiler.
-We'd create a Compiler at the beginning and carefully thread it through each function call. ...But that would mean a lot of boring changes to the code we already wrote, so here's a global variable instead:
+We'd create a Compiler at the beginning and carefully thread it through each function call... but that would mean a lot of boring changes to the code we already wrote, so here's a global variable instead:

 <aside name="thread">